PRIA Fee Waivers for Small Businesses

 The Agency will consider these situations on a case-by-case basis.
 To the extent possible, the applicant should provide the same information as other applicants regarding the number of employees and affiliates.
 The applicant should disclose whether the ownership or management of the new entity had control over other entities with gross global revenue from pesticides in the prior applicable three-year period.
 The Agency will not grant a waiver if it determines that the entity submitting the application has been formed or manipulated primarily for the purpose of qualifying for the waiver.

-A request for a waiver or reduction must be submitted with the application either in writing or through the Pesticide Submission Portal.
+At this time, requests for a waiver or reduction must be submitted with the application through the Pesticide Submission Portal.

 All small business waiver requests must be accompanied by a partial payment of the appropriate fee: